lcall3/lcall3.github.io/Lecture2.md

 5. Keep track of progress (GitHub and Trello)
 6. Build on success
    - Start simple and add incremental features at a time

+# Challenges

+## Motor Group

+### Rotary

+**Number of poles** are important part of the design.
+Poorly designed motor with bad choice of number of poles can cause **cogging**, which "eats up" torque.

+### Mechanical Design

+**Mounting points** are need to be in consideration for components such as motors, load, and sensors.
+Consider **friction** and **binding**. **Radial load** is the load along the radial axis acted on the motor shaft.
+The **trust load** is the load along the length-axis of the shaft.
+Constraints to limit these loads are required.

+### Electrical Designed

+**High currents** causes sparking when communication happens.
+Open circuit inductors causes sparking.
+Switching logic for the motors.
+Position sensing for the motors.

+### Stubs and Drivers

+## Control Group

+A microcontroller need to be picked.
+The **control frequency** for which everything is consistent of is important.
+Filtering of derivative signals (from high-frequency noise).
+Design **homing** procedures of relative sensors.

+A **simulation** is required to understand the models and identify the parameters.

+For electronics, specify **interconnections**.
+Don't overlook **heat sinks** if they are required.

+Develop **PWM** and **Encoder Logic**.
+It's important to distinguish which specific tasks need to be implemented in software or hardware.
+The more stuff needs to be done in software, the lower the *control frequency*.